-In response to parts 1 and 4 of the Council's decision, the consultant firm Robert A. Moore Pty Ltd Architects and Conservation Consultants was engaged to carry out an assessment of heritage significance of eleven hotels in Paddington, with a priority being given to completing the assessment of the Four in Hand Hotel at 105 Sutherland Street Paddington.
+In response to parts 1 and 4 of the Council's decision, the consultant firm 'Robert A. Moore Pty Ltd Architects and Conservation Consultants' was engaged to carry out an assessment of heritage significance of the eleven hotels in Paddington, with a priority being given to completing the assessment of the Four in Hand Hotel at 105 Sutherland Street Paddington.
 Robert Moore, the director of the firm, is a highly qualified and experienced heritage consultant with extensive and specialised experience in the identification, assessment, management and interpretation of heritage assets.
 Dr Mark Dunn, professional historian, undertook the historic research on the pubs, researching primary evidence from the Noel Butlin Archive in Canberra, the State Library of NSW, the NSW State Archives and Council's archives.

-The heritage assessment and subsequent planning proposal for heritage listing of the Four in Hand Hotel has progressed separately from the remaining pubs in the Paddington Pub Project in accordance with NOM 11.1 (1).
-The Four in Hand heritage listing has been gazetted by the Department of Planning Industry and Environment (DPIE) on 17 January 2020.
+The heritage assessment and subsequent Planning Proposal for heritage listing of the Four in Hand Hotel has progressed separately from the remaining pubs in the Paddington Pub Project in accordance with NOM 11.1 (1).
+The Four in Hand heritage listing has not been gazetted by the Department of Planning Industry and Environment (DPIE) at the time of writing this report, but we expect this to be imminent.